the-peon-project/peon-docs/manual/docs/development/01_orchestrator.md

 ### 0.2.0

 - [x] ADDED :new: Added custom config handler
-- [x] CHANGE :tools: Allows configuration of environment variables in container (via API)
+- [x] CHANGE :tools: Allows configuration of environment variables in the container (via API)
 - [x] ADDED :new: Can supply json/txt files via API
 - [x] ADDED :new: Added persistent description

 ### 0.1.6

 - [x] ADDED :new: Added handler for `config` folder
-- [x] ADDED :new: Moved game server logs into game server directory
+- [x] ADDED :new: Moved game server logs into the game server directory

 ### 0.1.5

-- [x] INITIALISED :airplane:  First iteration of server create (API)
+- [x] INITIALISED :airplane: The first iteration of server create (API)